hyperledger/fabric-samples/commercial-paper/README.md

 ```

->  Note that there is NO dependency between the langauge of any one client application and any contract.
+>  Note that there is NO dependency between the language of any one client application and any contract.
 Mix and match as you wish!

 ### Issue the paper